KeithCharl/vibe-coding-boilerplate/project/SCRATCHPAD.md

-# AI Agent Hub - Enterprise Multi-Agent Platform
+# bSmart - Work smart.
+Automate everything.

 ## Overview
-A fully functional enterprise-grade AI Agent Hub that provides a centralized platform for managing and orchestrating specialized AI agents.
-The system has been transformed from a UI mockup into a working platform with real agent implementations and consistent bancon brand identity.
+A fully functional enterprise-grade bSmart platform that provides intelligent automation for business operations.
+The system delivers smart agents for testing, finance, and business delivery with consistent bancon brand identity and the tagline "Work smart.
+Automate everything."

 ## Architecture